 Price of a geothermal heat pump for an 80 m² house

 Why are geothermal heat pumps so expensive?
-Because they are very efficient, with a COP of 5 to 6.
-This is because the temperature of the ground is relatively constant compared to the outside air from which aerothermal heat pumps draw their heat.
-They are also more durable and almost silent.
+Because they're highly efficient, with a COP of 5 to 6.
+This is because the temperature of the ground is relatively constant compared with the outside air from which air-source heat pumps draw their calories.
+They are also more durable and virtually silent.

 What are the factors that influence the price of PAC?

-To get beyond the averages and understand why the price of a heat pump can vary so much for an 80-square-meter house, we need to take a closer look at the key factors that influence the cost.
+To go beyond averages and understand why the price of a heat pump can vary so much for an 80 m² house, we need to take a closer look at the key factors that influence cost.

 The power of the heat pump

-The main factor that influences the price of a heat pump is its power.
-A power that depends mainly on the surface to be heated, because it is important to know that a properly sized heat pump guarantees energy savings, high efficiency and optimal comfort.
-A poorly sized heat pump will either be unable to reach and maintain the desired temperature (undersized heat pump), or will be too noisy, consume too much electricity and be expensive to purchase and maintain (oversized).
+The main factor influencing the price of a heat pump is its capacity.
+Power depends essentially on the surface area to be heated, since a properly sized heat pump guarantees energy savings, high efficiency and optimum comfort.
+A poorly sized heat pump will either be incapable of reaching and maintaining the desired temperature (undersized), or too noisy, too power-hungry and expensive to buy and maintain (oversized).

-For a house of 80 m², how to determine the necessary power for your heat pump?
-We make the turn of the question.
+For an 80 m² house, how do you determine the power required for your heat pump?
+We take a look at the question.

 The volume to be heated

-It all starts with the calculation of the volume to be heated.
-You must multiply the ceiling height by the total surface area of your home.
+It all starts with calculating the volume to be heated.
+You multiply the ceiling height by the total surface area of your home.

 The construction coefficient

 The building coefficient depends on the level of insulation in your home.
-The better your house is insulated, the lower the coefficient.
-For example, a house respecting the RT 2012 standards has a coefficient of 0.7, while a poorly insulated house will have a coefficient of 1.3.
+The better insulated your home, the lower the coefficient.
+For example, a house meeting RT 2012 standards has a coefficient of 0.7, while a poorly insulated house will have a coefficient of 1.3.

 The basic outdoor temperature

-The basic outdoor temperature varies according to your geographical zone and indicates the effort your heat pump must make to maintain a comfortable indoor temperature.
-In France, for example, there are three zones, namely:
+The basic outdoor temperature varies according to your geographical zone, and indicates the effort your heat pump must make to maintain a comfortable indoor temperature.
+In France, for example, there are three zones:

 The calculation to be made

-Now let's combine all these elements to determine the power of the heat pump needed for an 80 m² house:
+Now let's combine all these elements to determine the heat pump capacity required for an 80 m² house:

-Volume to be heated x construction coefficient x (desired indoor temperature - basic outdoor temperature)
+Volume to be heated x design coefficient x (desired indoor temperature - basic outdoor temperature)

-For example, for a house of 80 m² with a ceiling height of 3 meters, respecting the RT 2012 standards and located in the H1 zone, the calculation would be as follows
+For example, for an 80 m² house with a ceiling height of 3 metres, complying with RT 2012 standards and located in zone H1, the calculation would be as follows:

 (80 x 3) x 0.7 x (21 - (-9)) = 5040 watts

-This means that you would need a heat pump with a capacity of 5.04 KW to maintain an indoor temperature of 21 °C.
+This means you would need a 5.04 KW heat pump to maintain an indoor temperature of 21°C.

 Installation costs